Weather of 2010: February 5–11

-Power outages in both the Dakotas now covered only 100 rural electric customers and minimal numbers in Bismarck, North Dakota by February 5.

 The second big snowstorm of the winter hammered the Washington, D.C., area on February 5.
 The El Niño phenomenon was blamed for the unusually high sea surface temperatures in the Pacific Ocean that moved east, thus pulling rainfall along with it.
 Normally, El Niño brings increased rainfall across the east-central and eastern Pacific, leading to drier than normal conditions over northern Australia, Indonesia and the Philippines.

 The storm created historic snowfall totals in the Middle Atlantic states, rivaling the Knickerbocker Storm of 1922, as well as extensive flooding and landslides in Mexico.
 The blizzard stretched from Mexico and New Mexico to New Jersey, killing forty-one people in Mexico, New Mexico, Maryland, Virginia and other places along its track.

 Some places across Eastern West Virginia, Maryland, Northern Virginia, Washington, D.C., and Delaware were buried in between 2 and 3 ft of snow, causing air, rail, and Interstate highway travel to come to a halt.
 On February 6, authorities said about 4 inches of rain fell in Hollywood Hills and 3.2 inches in Santa Barbara.

 In Rockville, Maryland, cars were buried under more than 20 in of snow by 8:45 am EST on February 6.

 The snow storms of February 6 and 7 left record levels of snow in many cities.
 Approximately 2 ft of snow had fallen by midday on Saturday.
 The mayor of Washington, D.C., and the governors of Virginia and Maryland declared states of emergency as the storm hit both Washington, D.C., Virginia, Maryland, West Virginia, Delaware, Pennsylvania and New Jersey.
 Amtrak canceled several trains between New York and Washington, D.C., and also between Washington, D.C., and some southern destinations.
-The storm arrived less than two months after a December storm dumped more than 16 in of snow in Washington, D.C.
 Many power outages were also reported in the city.